 I have to admit that hurt, but I know that what he said wasn’t said with the intent to hurt me.

-While we could offer advice and support, the ultimate decision on where Grant would go would be his decision and not ours.
+While we could offer advice and support, the ultimate decision on where our son would go would be his decision and not ours.

 The Best College For Our Son

-I knew the minute that Grant stepped onto the campus, that this was the school for him.
+I knew the minute that he stepped onto the campus, that this was the school for him.
 I saw the look in his eyes and the smile on his face as he took everything in.
-I knew it was time to set aside the emotions of facing the beginnings of an empty nest and trust the Lord in His plans for Grant.
+I knew it was time to set aside the emotions of facing the beginnings of an empty nest and trust the Lord in His plans.

 My husband, Craig, needed a little more time and a bit more convincing.
-He encouraged Grant to apply to the local university and a few others, to see what they would offer scholarship-wise.
+He encouraged our son to apply to the local university and a few others, to see what they would offer scholarship-wise.

 And while Craig’s words would have been enough to seal the deal, what he said next confirmed that he was 110% on board.